Because our world is too beautiful to not be enjoyed.

-The consequences at local and global scales, force organisations to stop ejecting responsibilities as so-called externalities, but require business owners and corporate leadership to own their unintended influence.
-Thus honoring the complexity of this one global ecosystem, earth, our businesses operate in.
+The consequences at local and global scales, force organisations to stop ejecting responsibilities as so-called externalities, but require corporate business’ boardrooms to own their unintended influence.
+Thus honoring the complexity of this one global ecosystem, earth, that our businesses operate in.

-This requires that particularly top leadership gives way to others, so their organisations can become more nimble to the volatility of their environments.
+Honoring complexity requires particularly from top leadership to give way to others, distributing their leadership so their organisations can become more nimble to the volatility of their environments.
 Sharing your leadership from your direct reports to your front line employees and younger generations.

 Starting from trust

 Daring to let go of control and learning to start from trust, is key for adaptive, distributed leadership.
 A very personal transition for executives of traditional leadership teams.
 Most of whom have for decades been reared, trained and daily engrained to lead from a mindset towards stability, efficiency and control in stead of adaptability, resilience and letting go.

 Life teaches us that we are often both overconstrained and underheld.
 We gain joy by letting go of what no longer serves us.
 This is true for individuals, organisations and societies.

 I enable corporate boards to go through that exact process.
 I bring business leadership the mindset to let go of control, relax into uncertainty and embrace complexity.
 So our organisations can become fluid enough to honor the complex world we live in.